rabbyitfirm/Phast-Cryptocurrency-WP/readme.txt

 == Screenshots ==

 1. The settings panel used to configure the gateway.
-2. Normal checkout with Zanjir.
+2. The settings panel used to configure the gateway (wallet input).
-3. Standard payment page with QR-Code.
+3. Normal checkout with Zanjir.
 4. Awaiting payment confirmation
 5. Payment confirmed